New Lantao Bus: History

+On 22 April 1960, Kowloon Motor Bus (KMB) started operating a bus route along the South Lantau Road from Mui Wo to Cheung Sha.
+The route later extended to Shek Pik following the extension of the road.
+However, this route caused tremendous financial losses due to low demand for bus services on Lantau Island and competition from illegally operated vehicles, leading to the retreat of KMB from the island on 1 November 1965.

-NLB was formed in 1973 through the merger of three bus companies operated by residents of Lantau Island, and became the third franchised bus company on 1 April 1974.
+After that, the residents of Lantau Island formed three bus companies to take over bus services there.
+As a solution to vigorous competition between these companies, NLB was formed in 1973 through their merger, and became the third franchised bus company on 1 April 1974.

 In January 1992, NLB became a subsidiary of Kwoon Chung Bus Holdings.

 NLB's franchise was extended on 1 April 1997 to run until 31 March 2007.
 It was extended again until 1 March 2017.
 The current franchise runs from 1 March 2017 to 1 March 2027.

-Before the construction of Tung Chung New Town, almost all of NLB's routes terminated at Mui Wo.
+Before the construction of Tung Chung New Town, almost all of NLB's routes terminated at Mui Wo, a town with ferry services to Hong Kong Island.
 During that time when there were no major towns on Lantau Island, most of the company's routes aimed at connecting the smaller villages around the island to the ferry at Mui Wo.
 Currently, however, most routes terminate at Tung Chung, where land-based public transport connection to the urban area and Hong Kong International Airport are available.
 Many of those that formerly terminated at Mui Wo have since been discontinued.